 The FCO advise against all travel to Borno State, Yobe State, Adamawa State and Gombe State where there are frequent violent attacks.
 The main threat is from extremists linked to Boko Haram and ISWA.

-The FCO advise against all but essential travel to Bauchi State, Zamfara State, Kano State, Kaduna State, Jigawa State, Katsina State, Kogi State, Jos City, and the Riyom and Barkin Ladi Local Government Areas in Plateau State where there is a high risk of violent attacks and inter-communal tensions can lead to outbreaks of violence.
+The FCO advise against all but essential travel to Bauchi State, Zamfara State, Kano State, Kaduna State, Jigawa State, Katsina State and Kogi State, where there is a high risk of violent attacks and inter-communal tensions can lead to outbreaks of violence.

 If you travel to areas to which the FCO advise against travel, you’re particularly at risk and will need a high level of security.
 If you’re working in northern Nigeria you should make sure your employers provide an adequate level of security where you live and where you work and make sure they regularly review security arrangements.
 You should avoid regular patterns of travel or movement.
 Westerners have been kidnapped from protected compounds.

 Regular military operations are ongoing in Adamawa, Borno and Yobe states.
 If you live or work in Nigeria you should monitor developments in these states and announcements by the state governments as there is an increased threat of retaliatory attacks elsewhere in Nigeria as a result of these military operations.

 The FCO advise against all travel to the riverine areas (ie the river and swamp locations on or close to the coast accessible by boat, but not by road) of Delta, Bayelsa, Rivers, Akwa Ibom and Cross River States.